 Did you think you’ll be searching for the pros and cons of doing a first look for your wedding?
 A first look is when your groom/bride sees you in your wedding dress for the first time.
 Right now, 50% of couples do a first look since its such a hot trend.
 But the emotions that happen when you see your partner walking down the aisle for the first time priceless.
 As your wedding gets closer, you’re probably wondering if this is the right thing for you or not.
 Here are some pros and cons of having a first look, and scroll to the bottom to see the ultimate first look I 100000% recommend, even if you don’t want to see your partner before the ceremony.

-- 1. You both get to ugly cry alone
+- 1. You both get to ugly cry in private.

-- 5. You won’t miss cocktail hour because you’ll have photos already of you two
+- 5. You won’t miss cocktail hour because you’ll already have photos of you two and the bridal party.

 Here’s some of the best daughter and father/mother first looks collected online that will make you want to add them to your wedding timeline.